tauri-apps/tauri-action/README.md

   - You can configure Tauri with the `configPath`, `distPath` and `iconPath` options.
 - You can run custom Tauri CLI scripts with the `tauriScript` option.
 So instead of running `yarn tauri build` or `npx tauri build`, we'll execute `${tauriScript}`.
   - Useful when you need custom build functionality when creating Tauri apps e.g. a `desktop:build` script.
+- If you want to add additional arguments to the build command, you can use the `args` option.
+For example, if you're setting a specific target for your build, you can specify `args: --target your-target-arch`.
 - When your app isn't on the root of the repo, use the `projectPath` input.